 Responsiveness and Types of Plans

 Although this paper has emphasized that SB is a precise and robust metric, this section will emphasize the dual importance of responsiveness in assessing fairness.
-For the analysis in this section, it is more appropriate to consider narrow responsiveness which is the slope dS/dV in the seats-votes S(V) curve because the differences in votes are much smaller than the broad 20% difference in R40-60.
+For the analysis in this section, it is more appropriate to consider narrow responsiveness which is the slope dS/dV in the seats-votes S(V) curve because the differences in votes are much smaller than the broad 20% difference in the R40-60 responsiveness metric.
 Of course, the slope depends upon the vote V where it is evaluated, so it is valuable to consider two slopes; v is the slope of the S(V) curve right at V and r50 is the slope at V=50%.

 States will be classified as types A, B or C depending upon their responsiveness.
 The states in Table 4 are examples of type A states.
-Other type A states that did not have close elections are listed in Table 1.They have values of responsiveness between 2 and 4 as shown in the last column of Table 4 and these values persist over large ranges of V in the S(V) curve until the curve eventually flattens (rV goes towards zero) as V approaches either 0 or 100% as it must for all states as shown in Figs. 4 and 7.
+Other type A states that did not have close elections are listed in Table 1.They have values of responsiveness between 2 and 4 as shown in the last column of Table 4 and in the rV column of Table 1, and these values persist over large ranges of V in the S(V) curve until the curve eventually flattens (rV goes towards zero) as V approaches either 0 or 100% as it must for all states as shown in Figs. 4 and 7.
 It is the claim of this paper that the SB metric is valid for type A states.

-Type B states have two distinguishing features.
-One is that they are unbalanced as indicated by the composite vote less than 45% or more than 55%.
+Type B states have two distinguishing features, both of which are necessary for a type B designation.
+One is that they are unbalanced as roughly indicated by a composite vote less than 45% or more than 55%.
 The second is a high value of responsiveness r50.
 This combination raises an important concern.
 In a 60-40 state the majority party would obtain essentially all the seats if it drew a map with 60-40 voter preferences in all districts.
 Table 1 lists 21 type B states.
 Although this is almost half the 44 states with more than one district, most type B states have fewer than the average number of ten districts, so only 25% of the congressional districts are in type B states.
 The S(V) curves for two type B states, MA and UT are shown in Fig. 7.
-The VA curve is also shown for comparison to a typical type A state.
+The VA curve is also shown as an example of a typical type A state.

 Fig. 7.
 Seats-votes curves.
 VA and MS represent types A and C, respectively.
 MA and UT represent type B with opposite dominant parties.
 The solid symbols show the DRA composite votes.